Skip to main content

 You'll likely be required to take general education courses in some of these areas:

-Dr. Christopher Healow, an associate professor of philosophy and the University Campus Director of The Commons at SNHU, likened general education courses to "Choose Your Own Adventure."
-There are often a variety of options within the general education categories that you can choose from based on your interests, goals and schedule.
+Dr. Christopher Healow, an associate professor of philosophy with over a decade of higher education teaching experience, is also the university campus director of The Commons at SNHU.
+He likened general education courses to "choose your own adventure," as there are often a variety of options within the general education categories that you can choose from based on your interests, goals and schedule.

 You might need to take multiple courses in these broader categories to fulfill your program's requirements.
 Certain schools also have requirements that other schools don't.
 For example, some schools require foreign language coursework.